 I am involved in many collaborations, including ongoing surveys such as LBTI HOSTS and NaCo ISPY.

-I have hosted many summer students in the past, if you're interested in getting some experience with a view to a future in research, have been doing very well in your studies and have some experience of computer codes such as python, and any of the above topics look interesting, please contact me directly.
+If you're interested in getting some experience with a view to a future in research, have been doing very well in your studies, have some experience of computer codes such as python, and any of the above topics look interesting, please contact me directly.
 Some of the details about how this works can be found on the URSS site.